 All fraternities and sororities recruit members each semester.
 No alcohol is permitted at any time, regardless of age, during recruitment activities.
-If you are interested in "going Greek," see the Greek Life web page (www.adrian.edu) for contact and other information.
+If you are interested in "Going Greek," visit the Greek Life web page by clicking on the "Greek Life" link under the "Student Life" heading on Adrian College's homepage (www.adrian.edu); this will provide contact information and further details.